avcoder/unit06-lesson05/slides.md

 transition: slide-left
 ---

+# Other Tips

+- useState - can initialize useState with an array or an object (`useState(['#fff', '#ddd'])`)
+   - when might you want to use an object instead of primitive values?
+- reminder: whenever you change state, you need to provide a brand new array/object, modify that new array, then set that new array into state.
+- state variables should always be immutable (never mutate it)

+---
+transition: slide-left
+---

 # Custom Hooks

 - Create a custom hook called `/hooks/useToggle.js` and replace it in our `isFollowing` button